Options for Same Sex Couples

 - What are the treatment options for same sex couples?

-Donor sperm can be used for either artificial insemination (IUI) or IVF with ICSI.
+For those requiring donor sperm to conceive, donor sperm can be used for either artificial insemination (IUI) or IVF with ICSI.

 Many same-sex couples that attend our clinic do not have fertility problems and wish to access the mildest form of fertility treatment to conceive.